SAP-samples/kyma-runtime-extension-samples/sentiment-analysis/README.md

 - [Sentiment Analysis Function](lambdas/sentiment-analysis) - The main function that processes the event and calls downstream services to analyze text and update SAP Commerce and SAP Sales Cloud, and send notification messages to Slack

+## Prerequisites

+- An SAP BTP Kyma runtime instance is required.
+The extension components run in a namespace named `sentiment-analysis` by default.

+- SAP Commerce environment connected to SAP BTP Kyma runtime.

+- (Optional) SAP Sales Cloud (Cloud for Customer) connected to SAP BTP Kyma runtime if you enable the `c4cUpdateFlag` (see below)

+See [SAP Help](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/83df31ad3b634c0783ced522107d2e73.html) for details on how to connect SAP Commerce and SAP Sales Cloud to SAP BTP Kyma runtime.

 ## Configuration

 The extension requires a `Secret` named `sentiment-analysis` configured in the Kyma namespace containing the following values:

 - `baseSite`:  The SAP Commerce baseSite value e.g. `electronics`, required by the SAP Commerce OCC API.

 - `c4cUpdateFlag`: Feature flag to enable the calls to SAP Sales Cloud to create customer and service ticket for negative reviews.
+If value is `true` then the feature is enabled.

 - `gateway_url_c4c` - URL for the SAP Sales Cloud API provided by the Kyma Central Application Gateway